jchen4051/TDQ/README.md

-# TDQ Configuration File Application
+# TDQ Configuration File Generation
 ## Description
-The UI application generates a TDQ JSON configuration file with additional metadata about the curation process, such as fields(Schema) and the data quality rules to be applied.
-The purpose of generating the configuration file is to remove the bulk of the manual work required in creating the file itself.
+The TDQ JSON configuration file containts additional metadata about the curation process, such as fields(Schema) and the data quality rules to be applied.
+The purpose of generating the configuration file via the command line interface (CLI) or the UI application is to remove the bulk of the manual work required in creating the file itself.

 Users will still need to edit the file after it is produced for the TDQ Lambda to clean and apply TDQ rules defined in the configuration file.

 ## Python Scripts
 To generate the JSON constraints file, two Python scripts have been created; one that creates the UI application to take user inputs and one that uses the inputs from the application to generate the configuration file.
+The python script that generates the configuration file can also be run via the CLI by parsing the necessary inputs.

-- **TDQ_GUI.py**: python source file to create UI application that takes users inputs and runs the JSON configuration file generator script(*TDQ_CONFIG_GENERATOR.py*) in the background.
+- **TDQ_GUIv2.py**: python source file to create UI application that takes users inputs and runs the JSON configuration file generator script(*TDQ_CONFIG_GENERATOR.py*) in the background.

-- **TDQ_CONFIG_GENERATOR.py**: takes the inputs from the UI application and generates a JSON constraints file.
+- **TDQ_CONFIG_GENERATORv2.py**: takes the inputs from the UI application and generates a JSON constraints file.
+This file can also be run via the CLI to generate the configuration file (further information in **Generating via the CLI**).

-## Application Inputs
+## Inputs
 In order for the JSON Configuration file to be produced the following inputs are required:
 * ***Raw data file***: file is in CSV format